“If you don’t know where you are going; you will end up someplace else.”

 Fundraising Plan & Goals Worksheet

-Think of your fundraising plan as an integrated communications calendar and strategic plan.
-This living document includes key fundraising objectives, detailed plans to execute each fundraiser, and goals.
+Think of your fundraising plan as both a communications calendar and a strategic plan.
+Remember this should be a living document – something that you refer to constantly and one that includes key fundraising objectives, detailed plans to execute, and goals.

-We’ve put together a resource that will help with your entire planning process.
-The downloadable spreadsheet includes a sample fundraising goals worksheet and detailed fundraising calendar, along with a blank template for you to use for your own plan.
+The downloadable spreadsheet includes a sample, along with a blank template for you to use for your own plan.

 1. Understand Your Need & Goals

 We encourage you to begin this process by understanding your needs to pinpoint your goal.

 This is your macro goal and in theory, should match your organization’s mission.
 For example, you need to raise $250,500 to achieve the organization’s mission of feeding 1,000 families.